Matthew 6

 (Deuteronomy 15:7–11)

-2Therefore when you perform acts of charity, do not sound a trumpet before you as the hypocrites do in the synagogues and in the streets, so that they may have glory from men.
-Truly I say to you, they have their recompense.
-3But you, doing acts of charity, do not let your left hand know what your right hand is doing, 4so that your giving may be in secret.
-And your Father, the One seeing in secret, will reward you.
+2Therefore, when you may do charity, do not sound a trumpet before you, as the hypocrites do in the synagogues and in the streets so that they may be glorified by men.
+Truly I say to you⁺, they have their reward in full.
+3But in your doing charity, do not let your left hand know what your right hand is doing, 4so that your charity may be in secret.
+And your Father, the One seeing in secret, will reward to you.

 The Lord’s Prayer